bondagit/ravenna-alsa-lkm/README.md

 * Remote volume control

 Note : The Butler cannot be launched if the LKM has not been previously inserted.
 The LKM cannot be removed as long as the Butler is running

-**The Daemon is not provided with this package.
-This binary is built for each specific platform by Merging Technologies and delivered under a license agreement.**

 ### ALSA Features ###
 * 1FS to 8FS support